afdonut/pdsnd_github/README.md

 Bikeshare stats

 ### Description
-Project presents statistics on Bikeshare in cities New York, Chicago, and Washington
+Project presents statistics on Bikeshare in cities New York, Chicago, and Washington.

 ### Files used
 New_york_city.csv